In situ and Ambient Mass Spectrometry

 We develop in situ and ambient mass spectrometry methods to extend their range of application.

 In situ mass spectrometry refers to techniques that analyse metabolites in their sites of origin, such as bacterial cultures on a Petri dish or endogenous metabolites in the tissue microenvironment.
 One of the main techniques we use for this purpose is imaging mass spectrometry (MSI).
 For MSI, samples are processed into thin sections using a cryostat, and then scanned with the ion source along a raster grid, recording a mass spectrum at each point.
 The grid points correspond to the pixels in the generated two-dimensional representation of the sample.
-We are currently using mainly Desorption Electrospray Ionisation (DESI) MSI and Matrix-assisted Laser Desorption Ionisation (MALDI) MSI to analyse endogenous metabolites and lipids – and soon Laser-Ablation Inductively-Coupled Plasma (LA-ICP) MSI to analyse elemental distribution.
+We are currently using mainly Desorption Electrospray Ionisation (DESI) MSI and Matrix-assisted Laser Desorption Ionisation (MALDI) MSI to analyse endogenous metabolites and lipids.
 In addition, we develop workflows for multi-modal imaging and data integration in order to allow analysis of these multi-layered data to investigate complex relationships of metabolism with information such as morphology, tissue composition, or cell types.

 Ambient mass spectrometry refers to MS techniques that analyse samples in their native form and under atmospheric conditions without any or only minimal sample preparation.
 We have extensive experience with DESI (the pioneer of ambient mass spectrometry) as well as Rapid Evaporative Ionization Mass Spectrometry (REIMS) and its use in profiling (fingerprinting) and screening applications such as screening nanoscaled reactions, microbial metabolites, or cell assays.
 Our newest acquisition is a Plasmion SICRIT dielectric barrier discharge ionisation source which allows direct analysis of the volatile sample fraction.

 Our experimental toolbox consists of Desorption Electrospray Ionisation Mass Spectrometry (Imaging), Rapid Evaporative Ionisation Mass Spectrometry (REIMS) and the Plasmion SICRIT cold-plasma based ionisation source.
-Currently we are using a Thermo Q-Exactive Plus and a Thermo LTQ XL ion trap for mass analysis.
+Currently we are using a Thermo Q-Exactive Plus, a Thermo Exactive Classic and a Thermo LTQ XL ion trap for mass analysis.
+We further have an Agilent QTof 6224 for future hyphenation applications and an Agilent 7900 ICP-MS for solution phase elemental analysis available.

 Metabolic Heterogeneity in Biofilms